GET HELP NOW - email us

 Pennsylvania also has a statute of repose, which is seven (7) years.
 For cases after March 2002, injured patients are allowed up to seven years from the date the medically negligent act occurred.
 If the injury is discovered more than seven years after the medically negligent act occurred, you will not be able to file a medical malpractice lawsuit.
 However, a minor does not have to start an action prior to the age of 20.

 The law in Pennsylvania is not absolutely clear in a death case.
 When a case involves death, it can bring both a wrongful death and a survival action.
 The wrongful death action must be brought within two (2) years of the date of death.
 However, the survival action may have to be brought within two (2) years of when the cause of action accrued, and this could even be before death!
-This is a very confusing area of the law, and the courts have not absolutely resolved it.
+This is a very confusing area of the law, and consulting a Pennsylvania wrongful death lawyer is advisable as the courts have not absolutely resolved it.

 Put Your Trust Our Surgical Malpractice Attorneys